-The S3 interface is between SGSNs enhanced to support EPS mobility, and MMEs in order to support handover to/from 2G/3G radio access network for 3GPP accesses.
+The S3 interface is between MMEs and SGSNs enhanced to support EPS mobility in order to support handover to/from 2G/3G radio access network for 3GPP accesses.
 The functions supported include transfer of information relating to the terminal that is being handed over and handover/relocation messages.

-The S3 Interface Application, along with other dsTest interface applications provide dsTest users with complete EPC testing capability.
-Our eNodeB, MME, SGW, PGW, and Home Subscriber Server (HSS) emulators support end-to-end testing of IP connectivity to LTE access. dsTest maintains a comprehensive set of Operational Measurements for the S3 interface.
+The S3 Interface Application, along with other dsTest 4G interface applications provide dsTest users with complete EPC testing capability.
+Our eNodeB, MME, SGW, PGW, and Home Subscriber Server (HSS) emulators support end-to-end testing of IP connectivity to LTE access.

 The S3 Interface Application initiates the following Mobility Management events from a Simulated SGSN node: